Professor Wenfei Fan was elected Member of Academia Europaea in August, 2017, due to his “outstanding achievements as a researcher”.

 Professor Wenfei Fan is one of the world's top “all-around” database researchers.
 He is one of the two “Grand Slam” title winners who have collected major awards from all four leading international database theory and systems conferences in the history of database research.
 He is recipient of the Best Paper Award for ACM SIGMOD Conference on Management of Data (2017), the Alberto O. Mendelzon Test-of-Time Award of ACM Symposium on Principles of Database Systems (PODS) for papers with the highest impact over 10 years (2015 and 2010), the Best Paper Award for International Conference on Very Large Data Bases (VLDB, 2010), and the Best Paper Award of IEEE International Conference on Data Engineering (ICDE, 2007).
 He is the Chair of Web Data Management at the University of Edinburgh, Fellow of the Royal Society of Edinburgh (UK), and Fellow of the ACM (USA).

-As Yangtze River Scholar and national expert of Global Talent 1000 Program, Professor Fan has been contributing to state key research projects, and promoting China-based research to the world.
+As a Yangtze River scholar, Professor Fan has been contributing to state key research projects, and promoting China-based research to the world.
 His team at Beihang University is currently developing a parallel graph engine (GRAPE) and a system for querying big relations with bounded resources (BEAS).
 The team is committed to delivering the first big-data analytics systems made in China, and taking the global lead in this important area of computing, both in academia and industry.

 Founded in 1988, Academia Europaea is the Academy of Europe.
 It currently has 3470 members, including leading experts from the physical sciences and technology, biological sciences and medicine, mathematics, the letters and humanities, social and cognitive sciences, economics and the law.
 Its members are usually from the states of the Council of Europe, and foreign members from other nations across the world.